 Vin Diesel : Riddick

 Katee Sackhoff : Dahl

 “And kid, leave God out of this.
 He wants no part of what happens next.”

-Riddick was a really cool figure who acted like a half-god with those glittering eyes, his apparently invulnerable body and its ability to predict the ending of certain situations.
-When the bounty hunters land on the planet it all became more interesting for me.
+Riddick was a really cool figure who acted like a half-god with those glittering eyes, his apparently invulnerable body and the ability to predict the ending of certain situations.
+When the bounty hunters land on the planet it all became more interesting.
 Especially the figure Santana was damn well played with his boastful arrogance and condescending view towards others.
 The result was a few punches, especially from Dahl, on his tanned face.
 It’s always amusing when some annoying person gets a good spanking.
 The systematic elimination of the bounty hunters was entertaining and the climax was the beheading of Santana.
 A nicely timed and filmed moment.
 I didn’t think the ending was such a success and looked more like a scene from “Alien” but this time in the Sahara.
-Furthermore the hover bikes looked like an updated version from those of “Looper”.
-And the spaceships looked suspiciously the same as those that Zod flew in “Man of Steel”.
+Furthermore the hover bikes looked like an updated version from those of “Looper“.
+And the spaceships looked suspiciously the same as those that Zod flew in “Man of Steel“.
 Don’t know who stole that idea from whom.

 I wasn’t impressed about the movie.
 The interaction between the bounty hunters on the one hand and the calculated and cold-blooded Riddick on the other hand were positive.
 Riddick was sometimes an oracle who could feel how things would work out.
 Perhaps this was a characteristic of the Riddick himself.
 The biggest drawback was the lack of knowledge of the prehistory.
 Perhaps a brief summary at the beginning would have been an option.